deepanshs/mrsimulator/docs/user_guide/method/method.rst

 spectral event to undesired transitions in the second spectral event, which are eliminated by its symmetry query.

-Next, we simulate both methods, and perform a Gaussian line shape convolution on each output spectrum, and plot the datasets.
+Next, we simulate both methods and perform a Gaussian line shape convolution on each output spectrum, and plot the datasets.

 .. plot::